Ernyoke/ervin-szilagyi-static-site/src/resume.md

     *From May 2015 to July 2017*

-    - Develop and maintain a Railway Automation project using C++ (MFC, Boost), Visual Basic and Python environments;
+    - Developed and maintained a Railway Automation project using C++ (MFC, Boost), Visual Basic, and Python environments;
-    - Work in a regulated environment, the components developed by us were graded between SIL 0 and SIL 2 safety-integrity level;
+    - Worked in a regulated environment where the components we developed were graded between SIL 0 and SIL 2 safety-integrity levels;
-    - Develop and maintain unit tests using GTEST and GMOCK libraries;
+    - Developed and maintained unit tests using GTEST and GMOCK libraries;
-    - Implement regression and UI tests using AutoIT and Python languages;
+    - Implemented regression and UI tests using AutoIT and Python languages;
-    - Configure and maintain Jenkins - continuous integration system, develop batch scripts for automatic builds;
+    - Configured and maintained Jenkins continuous integration system, and developed batch scripts for automatic builds;
-    - Write software documentation (use cases, release notes) and testing documentation (test cases);
+    - Wrote software documentation (use cases, release notes) and testing documentation (test cases);
-    - Actively collaborate with clients and other teams;
+    - Actively collaborated with clients and other teams;
-    - Actively attend Scrum meetings;
+    - Actively attended Scrum meetings;
-    - Supervise summer internship attendees.
+    - Supervised summer internship attendees.

-    - Other technologies used: IBM Rational Synergy (version control system), IBM Rational Doors (software documentation), PVCS Merant Tracker (bugs and tickets), Citrix, Oracle Virtual Box (virtualization and working remotely on the client's network), AutoIT (used for UI and regression/integration testing), Parasoft Static Analysis for C and C++.
+    - Other technologies used: IBM Rational Synergy (version control system), IBM Rational DOORS (software documentation), PVCS Merant Tracker (bugs and tickets), Citrix, Oracle VirtualBox (virtualization and working remotely on the client's network), AutoIT (used for UI and regression/integration testing), Parasoft Static Analysis for C and C++.

 ---